SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 - **`checkPrivilege(action: string, resource: string, input?: AttributeInput): Decision`**
   Checks if the action is allowed on the resource.
-  - `input` (AttributeInput, optional): A flat input object that grounds attribute names to values, for example `{ "product.category" : "accessory" }`.
+  - `input` (AttributeInput, optional): A flat input object that grounds attribute names to values, for example, `{ "product.category" : "accessory" }`.
-  Attributes that are not grounded in the input are considered *unknown* and may result in a conditional Decision.
+  Attributes that are not grounded in the input are interpreted as *unknowns* and may result in a conditional decision.

 - **`getPotentialResources(): Set<string>`**
   Collects all resources for which at least one action is potentially granted, ignoring conditions.